-Reporting symptoms after school closes for half-term break
+Reporting symptoms after school closes for the Summer break

-If your child develops symptoms of coronavirus at any point over the half-term break you must book a test.
+If your child develops symptoms of coronavirus at any point over the Summer break you must book a test.

 Please include the name of your child, their class and the date that their symptoms started, as well as your own contact details.

 If your child develops coronavirus symptoms from Monday 19 July onwards, they must be tested and, if positive, follow the advice of Test and Trace.
 You do not need to inform the school of any symptoms which occur on or after this date.

 Please see our end of year newsletter below:

 Thank you to those who were able to attend the Share Sound Grand Finale on Wednesday night.
 We hope you enjoyed it!

 If you weren’t able to attend live, would like to re-watch the event or share with family and friends, we are pleased to include a link to the event recording below.